bdyontar/NoSeMaze/README.md

 NoSeMaze is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

 You should have received a copy of the GNU General Public License along with NoSeMaze.
 If not, see [https://www.gnu.org/licenses](https://www.gnu.org/licenses).

+## Changes From AutonoMouse

+NoSeMaze is based on AutonoMouse from Andrew Erskine.
+Changes that is made to meet our requirements include:

+1. Putting `daqface` and `PyPulse` together with `autonomouse-control`.
+2. Putting `PyPulse` together with `autonomouse-schedule`.
+3. Modifying `DAQ` in `daqface` to support NI USB 6216 BNC
+4. Implementing more trials in `daqface` and `ExperimentControl`.
+5. Modifying `PyPulse` in `autonomouse-control` and `autonomouse-schedule`.

+For a more detailed change log, see [changelog](./Documentation/CHANGELOG.md)